-Dr. Hemsley began her educational career at the age of six when she recruited neighborhood children to her basement “school” and taught them how to read and write.
+Dr. Rita Hemsley began her educational career at the age of six when she recruited neighborhood children to her basement “school” and taught them how to read and write.
 Later she taught Science, French and Economics at a preparatory school in East Los Angeles valley.
 Graduating from the University of California, Riverside with a degree in French and Education, she went on to pursue a Master’s degree in education and obtained her teaching credentials for k-8, special education and community college teaching.
 She returned to the university to complete her Ph.D. in special education and research and evaluation.
-From there, Dr. Hemsley was asked to joined the faculty at the research faculty at the University of California, Riverside School of Education where she taught, trained, conducted research and published for 9 years.
-As a senior researcher at the California Educational Research Cooperative (CERC), she created, designed & implemented meaningful and relevant educational research.
-In this capacity, she collaborated with superintendents from 30 member school districts, helping them identify and understand their most pressing issues and then strategized how to best research, evaluate and/or address these issues.
+From there, Dr. Hemsley was asked to join the research faculty at the University of California, Riverside, School of Education where she taught, trained, conducted research and published for 9 years.
+As a senior researcher at the California Educational Research Cooperative (CERC), she created, designed, implemented and published meaningful and relevant educational research.
+In this capacity, she collaborated with superintendents from 30 coop-member school districts, helping them identify and understand their most pressing issues and then strategized how to best research, evaluate and/or address these issues.
 As a coach for New American High Schools she was given the opportunity to assess, evaluate & document the extent to which high schools evidenced specified elements of reform.
 She learned first hand the intricacies, challenges, successes and nuances in the daily operations of some of the most alternative educational settings.
-One of the over twenty charter schools Dr. Hemsley evaluated and coached deservedly received the New American High School designation under her watch.
+One of the over twenty charter schools Rita evaluated and coached deservedly received the New American High School designation under her watch.
 She also guided and evaluated several High Schools through their accreditation processes, leading still another school through to a Blue Ribbon Designation.
-In response to what she saw as a need for teachers to utilize more critical thinking skills and engage in research-based practice, Dr. Hemsley designed and implemented the Institute of Reflective Practice through the University of California where she taught administrators a more critical and thoughtful approach to practice throughout Southern California.
-In addition, as part of her varied evaluation activities at the University, Dr. Hemsley has successfully written and been awarded over one million dollars in grants.
+In response to what she saw as a need for teachers to utilize more critical thinking skills and engage in research-based practice, Rita designed and implemented the Institute of Reflective Practice through the University of California where she taught administrators a more critical and thoughtful approach to practice throughout Southern California.
+In addition, as part of her varied evaluation activities at the University, Rita has successfully written and been awarded over one million dollars in grants.

 CRAIG FRICK, M.S.Ed.